snambakam/linux-101/README.md

    1. Develop the client
    1. Develop the command line interface that links with the client

+#### Exercises

+1. Extend the Server to use syslog.
+   1. Verify using journalctl.
+1. Extend the Server to use a JSON based config file.
+   1. Define a signal handler that responds to SIGUSR1 to refresh the config file.

 ### Day 2

 1. Convert the service to gRPC